 Any marketing strategy devoid of customer interaction is bound to fail.
 Marketing is all about communication and messaging.
 These strategies are made to enhance the brand image and to preserve it from any smearing.

 Gone are the days when it’d take a monthly, quarterly, or yearly sales report to understand if a product has failed.
 Nowadays, all it takes is a few days to know how the customers feel about a product.
-Customer is King and they are always right.
+The customer is King and they are always right.

 If you don’t listen to them, don’t expect to be in business for long as your ignorance might cost you your business.
 Engage with them, get to know them, provide top-notch customer service whether it’s through Twitter, Facebook, Instagram or any other platform.

 Don’t take everything seriously either.
-There’s great appreciation that customers bestow upon businesses who don’t take jokes seriously.
-A great example of this is of Microsoft’s Xbox Series X on which a lot of memes were made.
+There’s a great appreciation that customers bestow upon businesses that don’t take jokes seriously.
+A great example of this is Microsoft’s Xbox Series X on which a lot of memes were made.
 Its shape was made fun of because of its resemblance to a fridge.

 What did Microsoft do?
-They manufactured functioning fridges in the shape of its console and sent it out to YouTubers and influencers.
+They manufactured functioning fridges in the shape of its console and sent them out to YouTubers and influencers.
 The response?
 Ecstatic.